Skip to Content

 Servings: 8

-In a large skillet, over medium heat, brown the ground beef for about 5 minutes.
+3. In a large skillet, brown the ground beef over medium heat for about 5 minutes.
+Drain the grease.

-In a large mixing bowl, combine the soup, diced green chiles, corn, salt, pepper, and the browned ground beef.
-Stir until all the ingredients are well mixed.
+1. In a large mixing bowl, combine the soup, diced green chiles, corn, salt, pepper, and the browned ground beef.
+Stir until all ingredients are well mixed.

-Pour the mixture into the prepared baking dish, spreading it out evenly.
+2. Pour the mixture into the prepared baking dish, spreading it evenly.

-Cover the mixture with a layer of frozen tater tots.
-For a crisper texture, stand the tater tots on their smaller ends rather than resting them on their sides.
+1. Cover the mixture with a layer of frozen tater tots.
+For a crispier texture, stand the tater tots on their smaller ends.

-Place the baking dish in the preheated oven and bake for approximately 30 minutes or until the casserole becomes bubbly, and the tater tots turn golden.
+1. Place the baking dish in the oven and bake for approximately 30 minutes or until bubbly and golden.

-Remove the casserole from the oven and let it rest for 5 minutes before serving.
-The cheesy, savory flavors combined with the crispy tater tots create a mouthwatering experience that will satisfy your comfort food cravings.
+1. Let the casserole rest for 5 minutes before serving.
+The combination of cheesy, savory flavors with crispy tater tots will satisfy your comfort food cravings.

 Pro Tip:

-For added indulgence, sprinkle the top with 1-1/2 cups of shredded cheddar cheese before baking.
-The gooey, melted cheese will take this White Trash Casserole to the next level of deliciousness!
+For added indulgence, sprinkle 1.5 cups of shredded cheddar cheese on top before baking.
+The gooey, melted cheese will elevate your casserole to the next level!

 classic comfort, packed with corn, cheese, meat all coated in a thick and creamy sauce.
 It's a meal everyone loves!

-5. Can I prepare this casserole in advance?
-Definitely!
-You can assemble the casserole ahead of time and refrigerate it before baking.
-When ready to serve, simply pop it into the preheated oven and adjust the baking time slightly if needed.
+Yes, assemble it ahead of time and refrigerate before baking.
+When ready to serve, pop it in the oven and adjust the baking time if needed.

-8. How can I make this casserole gluten-free?
-To make this recipe gluten-free, ensure that the cream of mushroom soup and frozen tater tots you use are labeled as gluten-free.
-Many brands offer gluten-free versions of these products.
+Ensure that the cream of mushroom soup and frozen tater tots are labeled gluten-free.
+Many brands offer gluten-free options.

 classic comfort, packed with corn, cheese, meat all coated in a thick and creamy sauce.
 It's a meal everyone loves!